p4lsec/iCoT/README.md

 # iCoT

-iCoT is a Pythonista app for iOS designed to generate and forward CoT messages to FreeTAKServer.
+iCoT is a Pythonista script for iOS designed to generate and forward CoT messages to [FreeTAKServer](https://github.com/FreeTAKTeam/FreeTakServer).

 ## Requirements